 3. Results

 The linear effect of number of live births, quadratic effect of live births, and main effect of menopause status was not significant in any primary model (see Table 2; Figure 4).
 The interaction between menopause status and live births did not significantly predict acceleration in LM, KDM, or AL; however, the interaction between menopause status and both the linear and quadratic term for live births significantly predicted HD.
-Follow-up regressions stratified by menopause status revealed a significant linear (estimate = -0.07, 95% confidence interval [CI] = -0.11, -0.04], p < 0.001) and quadratic (estimate = 0.01, 95% confidence interval [CI] = 0.004, 0.02], p = 0.001) effect of live births in postmenopausal women (n = 2,252), while neither effect was significant in premenopausal women (both p > 0.25; n = 2,166).

 Sensitivity analyses

 Sample sizes for our sensitivity analyses controlling for chronological age only were slightly larger (n = 5,184), as less participants were excluded due to missing covariate information.
 Similar to our primary analyses, the main effects of live births (both linear and quadratic terms) were not significant across all measures of biological age (Table 2).
 Menopause status positively predicted KDM (estimate = 3.34, 95% CI = 0.86, 5.82, p = 0.009) and AL (estimate = 0.05, 95% CI = 0.01, 0.09, p = 0.010), but not LM and HD.
-The interaction between the linear effect and menopause status, as well as between the quadratic effect and menopause status, significantly predicted HD.
-Follow-up regressions stratified by menopause status revealed significant effects of live births (linear estimate = -0.08, 95% CI = -0.12, -0.04, p < 0.001); quadratic estimate = 0.01, 95% CI = 0.01, 0.02, p < 0.001) in postmenopausal, but not premenopausal (both p > 0.52), women.
-Repetition of these analyses in the primary analytical sample yielded the same pattern of results.

 Of the 4,418 women in our primary analyses, data on years since last live birth were available for 3,587.
 The average years since last live birth was 23.8 (SE = 0.28).
 After correcting for multiple comparisons, the main effect of years since last live birth was not significant in any model, nor were any of the interaction terms between years since last live birth and parity (Table 2).